-- 3.6 The Neighbourhood Plan is in three parts: - The first part, in Sections 4 to 10, provides general policies that apply to all parts of the Neighbourhood Plan area. - The second part, in Sections 11 to 15 provides more specific detail on policies for particular parts of the Neighbourhood Plan area. - Section 16 provides a series of non-policy actions which need to be taken forward alongside the Neighbourhood Plan policies.
+- 3.7 The Neighbourhood Plan is in three parts: - The first part, in Sections 4 to 10, provides general policies that apply to all parts of the Neighbourhood Plan area. - The second part, in Sections 11 to 15 provides more specific detail on policies for particular parts of the Neighbourhood Plan area. - Section 16 addresses matters relating to the delivery and review of the Plan. - There are a series of appendices including, at Appendix C, a series of non-policy actions which need to be taken forward alongside the Neighbourhood Plan policies.